 Choosing a building that shares the same classification as your business will minimise the renovations you'll have to do.
-It can save you from making expensive modifications like making it wheelchair accessible or moving walls to improve the flow of staff and patrons during fire evacuations.
+It can save you from making expensive modifications like making it wheelchair accessible or moving walls to improve the flow of traffic during fire evacuations.

-Liquor Licensing & Food Registration
+Liquor Licensing